NoSQL Databases

 • Store data in the form of keys and values.

-• Great when large amounts of data is stored but no need of performing complex queries to retrieve that data.
+• Great for storing large amounts of data but there is no need of performing complex queries to retrieve that data.

-• Great for caching purposes or storing user preferences.
+• Useful for caching purposes or storing user preferences/context.

 Wide-column Stores:

-• Store data in tables, rows, and dynamic columns.
+• Store data in the form of tables, rows, and dynamic columns.

-• Provides lot of flexibility over relational databases as each row is not required to have the same columns.
+• Provides lot of flexibility over relational databases as each row is not required to have the exact same columns(schema less).

 • Great when large amounts of data is stored and the future query patterns can be preicted.